barracudanetworks/cloud-reference-architectures/Quickstart-Azure-Blue-Green/README.md

 ### Benefits

 - Zero downtime for deployed pipeline
-- Deployment-via-code reduces the opportunities for huyman error to occur
+- Deployment-via-code reduces the opportunities for human error to occur
-- Blue/Green allows you to test yournew deployment before it is made life
+- Blue/Green allows you to test your new deployment before it is made life
 - No downtime when switching to a new version
 - You can always revert to the previous version in case of issues with the new version

 ### Operation

 This architecture leverages Azure as well as the Barracuda CloudGen Firewall and CloudGen WAF.
-The Barracuda CloudGen Fiorewall will provide you a single console through which to view and manage traffic passint through the environment, improving troubleshooting and visibility.
+The Barracuda CloudGen Firewall will provide you a single console through which to view and manage traffic passing through the environment, improving troubleshooting and visibility.
 The CloudGen WAF will ensure all inbound web traffic and the responses are inspected for data leakage, viruses, OWASP-Top-10 attacks, web scraping and other threats, to both the application and to your users.

-In the below diagram, a blue/green stack ahs been implemented containing database servers, web servbers as well as the security components of CloudGen WAF and CloudGen Firewall to provide security on the access into the Web Application and the environment.
+In the below diagram, a blue/green stack ahs been implemented containing database servers, web servers as well as the security components of CloudGen WAF and CloudGen Firewall to provide security on the access into the Web Application and the environment.

 In a Blue/Green design two environments are used to manage the implementation of new software releases or components while maintaining high availability of the services in that environment.
-You can esily move users from one environment to another as necessary to complete the release with minimal interruption (i.e., zero downtime).
+You can easily move users from one environment to another as necessary to complete the release with minimal interruption (i.e., zero downtime).
 This architecture can also be leveraged in the scenario where you want to rehydrate your environment to ensure it is clean.

 ![CGF Azure Network Architecture](images/cudalab-blue-green.png)

 ## Prerequisites
 The tools used in this setup are HashiCorp Terraform (> 0.11.x) and RedHat Ansible (> 2.x).
 Both tools have their pro's and con's.
 Working together they help maintaining the state of your infrastructure and the ensures the configuration is correct.
 The deployment can be done from either a bash shell script or from any CI tool.
-In our case we used Visual Studio Team Services (VSTS).
-The LINUX VSTS agent requires the Ansible and Terraform tools to be installed as well as the VSTS agent.
+In our case we used Azure DevOps.

 ## Deployed resources
 Following resources will be created by this deployment per color: